BabaYaga64/Assessment4Shoes/README.md

 ###Setup Instructions

-1. Clone git repository from remote repository on GitHubs
+1. Clone git repository from remote repository on GitHub

 2. Start PHP server in the web directory of your project folder.